slu-soc5650/week-09/extras/lecture-09-extras-joins.md

 Simplifying Point to Polygon Joins
 ----------------------------------

-We can write a simple function that simplies the implementation:
+We can write a simple function that simplifies the implementation:

 ``` r
 st_count <- function(polygon, points, countVar){